 A Christmas Story (1983)

 Ralph wants one toy for Christmas and every single time he says he wants a BB gun for Christmas everyone keeps on telling him that he’ll shoot his eye out.
-It’s one of those classics like It’s A Wonderful Life that’s on every single year somethings with marathon runs.
+It’s one of those classics like It’s A Wonderful Life that’s on every single year sometime an all day Christmas marathon run.

 A modern-day retelling of A Christmas Carol.
 This time it’s about a television executive trying to put together a time period accurate and flashy version of A Christmas Carol for television on Christmas Eve night.
 The story adds another layer to the story by showing more in-depth character development of Scrooge and the people around him.